-In virtual buffer(VB) measurement [2], the virtual buffer is actually a cell counter, which increases by one on cell arrival and decreases at a preset drain rate, as shown in figure 1.
+In virtual buffer(VB) measurement [2], the virtual buffer is actually a cell counter, which increases by one on cell arrival and decreases at a preset drain rate.
 The counter value is sampled (perhaps on every cell arrival) for measurement processing.
-Depending on the processing techniques, various kind of results can be obtained, such as the maximum VB value and probability of VB overflow.
-In practice, the data processing function should maintain currency, for example by working in a sliding-window fashion so that only samples collected within the past T_w (window width) time are used in the processing.
-Obsolete samples are discarded.
+Depending on the processing techniques, various kind of results can be obtained, such as the maximum VB counter value and probability of VB overflow.
+In practice, the data processing function should maintain currency, for example by working in a slidingwindow fashion.